microsoft/satellite-imagery-labeling-tool/docs/Developers-guide.md

 # Developer's Guide
-There are multiple
+There are multiple ways to run the Spatial imagery tool.
+Here are a few options to get you started.

-## Local Use and Development
+## Option 1: Local Use and Development
+ We recommend this option if you are going to change the application's code or use it only on your own computer and are comfortable with Javascript.

  This project uses [Parcel](https://parceljs.org/) to run development servers and build packages for [a web app](https://parceljs.org/getting-started/webapp/).
 The following instructions detail how to use Parcel with Node.js/npm for this project.

 ### Dependencies
 For development on the Spatial Labeling tool, install [Node.js](https://nodejs.org/en/) and the [Node Package Manager (npm)](https://docs.npmjs.com/) by following the [installation instructions in the npm Docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).